 Accelerometer: a transducer whose output is directly proportional to acceleration.

-Acoustic Camera: an acoustic instrument that is used to identify and locate sound sources.
+Acoustic Camera: an acoustic instrument that is used to identify and locate sound sources by visualizing the sound produced.
 The acoustic camera utilizes a microphone array and sophisticated beamforming signal processing identify the loudest noise source among many sources or to find sound leaks.
 The sound image is overlaid on a still photographic or video background to visualize the acoustic energy.